-Dr. Tarbet received his Ph.D. degree in Animal Science from the University of Delaware, with specialization in pathology (pathogenesis of infectious disease).
-His M.S. degree in Microbiology and Immunology was completed at the Louisiana State University Medical Center, and his undergraduate work in microbiology was done at Weber State University.
+Dr. Bart Tarbet received his Ph.D. in Animal Science from the University of Delaware, with specialization in pathology (experimental).
+His M.S. degree in Microbiology and Immunology was completed at the Louisiana State University Medical Center, and his undergraduate work in Microbiology was done at Weber State University.
 He joined the Institute for Antiviral Research at Utah State University in 2008.
-Prior to joining USU, Dr. Tarbet was employed in the Research and Development department at Intervet Inc. (now Intervet Schering-Plough Animal Health), a global leader in the discovery, development, and manufacture of veterinary medicines.
+Prior to joining USU, Dr. Tarbet was employed in Research and Development at Intervet Inc. (now Merck Animal Health), a global leader in the discovery, development, and manufacture of veterinary medicines.
 During the twelve years that he worked at Intervet he completed proprietary research in the area of vaccine development.